Restaurant Food Waste Reduction Data Model (Multilocation restaurant chain)

 • Combined approach: optimize inventory management while also shaping demand through promotions and smarter campaigns.

-2. Further questions we can discuss to help with actual data modelling:
+2. Further questions I can discuss to help with actual data modelling:

 • How do you currently measure food waste?